OpenSourceFellows/copilot-101/README.md

 ### Copilot inline prompt engineering
 - Use cases: auto complete code, documentation when using a readme
-- Ctrl + enter will create a large segment of code
+- Ctrl + return will create a large segment of code
 - Having specificity in variable name will help create a pattern

 ### Copilot Chat